smattymatty/mathew-storm-site/philo_content/book/framework(spoilers)/Chapter_Guide.md

 - Introduction to the Minotaur as "the beast below"
 - Three-hour deadline to present progress to King Minos

-## Chapter 2 - The King's Command ✓ WRITTEN
+## Chapter 2 - The First Stones ✓ WRITTEN
 **Setting:** Throne room → Cretan countryside → Labyrinth construction site
-**Word Count:** 3819 words
+**Word Count:** ~3800 words
 **Plot Summary:** Meeting with Minos, journey to construction site, first work with impossible masonry.

-**Characters:** King Minos, Sisyphus, Daedalus, guards, stone masons, Cretan horses
+**Characters:** King Minos, Sisyphus, Daedalus, Nikias, Alexios, stone masons
 **Plot Points:**
 - Throne room presentation of architectural modifications
 - Minos's artistic appreciation of systematic horror
 - Sisyphus's first moral compromise (designing hope as weapon)
-- Journey through Crete on Messara horses
+- Journey through Crete on Messara horses with Aravani gait
 - Discovery of massive quarry operations
 - Learning to work impossible geometry stone
 - First descent into labyrinth depths
 - Hearing the Minotaur's intelligent howl

-## Chapter 3 - The Palace Games - In Progress
+## Chapter 3 - The Palace Games ✓ WRITTEN
 **Setting:** Palace chambers and corridors, council chamber
-**Word Count:** 1600 words
+**Word Count:** ~3400 words
-**Plot Summary:** Palace intrigue as Lieutenant Theron begins investigating Sisyphus.
+**Plot Summary:** Palace intrigue as Lieutenant Theron asserts control while the royal family fractures.

-**Characters:** Queen Pasiphaë, Lysippe, Lieutenant Theron, Council members
+**Characters:** Queen Pasiphaë, Lysippe, Lieutenant Theron, Kleomenes, Asterion, Polyidus
 **Plot Points:**
-- Queen Pasiphaë observing construction from her window
+- Queen observing quarry while counting supply wagons and planning escape
-- Servant gossip about Sisyphus's "unnatural" qualities
-- Council session in King's absence showing political tensions
-- Lieutenant Theron's assertion of authority and suspicions
+- Lieutenant Theron's brutal intimidation tactics in council
-- Queen's private meeting with Lieutenant about investigation
-- Queen's warnings about forces beyond royal control
-- Establishment of Lieutenant as antagonist/threat
+- Council members' terror and escape preparations exposed
+- Theron taking direct control of palace security
+- Queen's specific escape plan: "I won't be here when the servants learn we've been feeding them to a monster"
+- Reference to Thalia the scullery maid's disappearance
+- The Queen's revelation that they're all "food" eventually

-## Chapter 4 - Deeper Into the Dark
+## Chapter 4 - Deeper Into the Dark ✓ WRITTEN
-**Setting:** Labyrinth lower levels, testing chambers, feeding areas
-**Plot Summary:** Extended exploration of labyrinth construction, first evidence of tribute processing system.
+**Setting:** Tower workshop → Quarry → Labyrinth depths
+**Word Count:** ~4000 words
+**Plot Summary:** Discovery that the Minotaur is building its own passages, learning architecture from its captors.
-**Characters:** Sisyphus, Daedalus, construction workers, guards
+**Characters:** Sisyphus, Daedalus, Nikias, Alexios, Keras (foreman)
 **Plot Points:**
-- Detailed work in impossible architecture chambers
+- Blueprint fighting back, labyrinth having "preferences"
+- Tribute arrival from Athens (14 youths)
+- Emergency summons to quarry - stone dust falling upward
-- Discovery of feeding/tribute processing areas and their grisly purpose
+- Discovery of human skeleton with message "It learns our—"
-- Sisyphus's growing horror at what they're really building
-- First hints of tribute victims through bloodstains, scratched messages
-- Daedalus's increasing nervousness about Lieutenant's surveillance
-- Sisyphus begins questioning the moral implications of their work
+- Daedalus's pride comparing himself to Archimedes
+- THE MINOTAUR'S CRUDE PASSAGE - copying their architecture
+- Escape using Daedalus's knowledge of his own deceptions
+- Realization: "Soon I won't know which deceptions are mine and which are its"

 ## Chapter 5 - The Weight of Chains
-**Setting:** Tower workshop, evening after long construction day
+**Setting:** Tower workshop, evening after the quarry incident
-**Plot Summary:** Sisyphus grapples with intellectual vs. physical punishment while Daedalus remains distant.
+**Plot Summary:** Daedalus grapples with his creation outgrowing him (peak Techno-Absurdism) while maintaining distance from Sisyphus.
 **Characters:** Sisyphus, Daedalus
 **Plot Points:**
-- Sisyphus's realization that mental labor carries same existential weight as boulder
-- His attempts at philosophical discussion met with Daedalus's cold deflection
-- Daedalus focused solely on technical problems, avoiding personal connection
-- Sisyphus's growing frustration with his partner's emotional walls
-- Brief glimpses of Daedalus's pain when he thinks he's unobserved
-- Establishment of their working dynamic—professional but not trusting
+- Both men processing the morning's horror in different ways
+- Daedalus's realization that the labyrinth no longer needs its architect
+- His hands trembling not from guilt but from fear of obsolescence
+- Sisyphus recognizing this as mental equivalent of his boulder
+- Daedalus's bitter observation: "Archimedes would run screaming from what we've built"
+- Discussion of the Minotaur as "client providing feedback"
+- Growing dread that they're debugging for something that learns faster than they do

 ## Chapter 6 - The Queen's Court
-**Setting:** Palace chambers, formal court sessions, private meetings
+**Setting:** Palace throne room, formal court session
-**Plot Summary:** Political intrigue as Queen Pasiphaë navigates court dynamics while harboring her secret burden.
+**Plot Summary:** King Minos returns for theatrical court session while everyone knows something is deeply wrong.
-**Characters:** Queen Pasiphaë, Lysippe, King Minos, council members
+**Characters:** King Minos, Queen Pasiphaë, Lieutenant Theron, Council members, Lysippe
 **Plot Points:**
+- Minos's strange behavior - distracted, speaking to shadows
-- Formal court session showing the Queen's political acumen
+- The court session as elaborate charade, everyone playing roles
-- Subtle tensions between Minos and Pasiphaë regarding the "construction project"
-- Council members (Kleomenes, Asterion, Polyidus) each pursuing their own agendas
+- Council members exchanging worried glances at King's deterioration
-- Queen's careful maneuvering to protect her interests without revealing secrets
-- Hints of her deeper connection to the project through careful word choices
-- Lysippe's protective vigilance and unspoken understanding
-- Political undercurrents suggesting not everyone is fully informed
+- Whispers that Minos visits "it" at night, speaking to the darkness
+- Queen maintaining perfect composure while finalizing escape plans
+- Lieutenant Theron watching everyone, documenting irregularities
+- Political theater masking existential dread about Crete's coming fall
+- First hints that Minos might be going mad from proximity to his "solution"

 ## Chapter 7 - The Architect's Burden
-**Setting:** Construction sites, stone workshops, labyrinth upper levels
-**Plot Summary:** Daedalus's expertise with impossible architecture while maintaining emotional distance.
+**Setting:** Construction sites during increasingly strange phenomena
+**Plot Summary:** Daedalus struggles with losing control as the labyrinth develops its own architectural preferences.
-**Characters:** Daedalus, Sisyphus, stone masons, guards
+**Characters:** Daedalus, Sisyphus, Keras, terrified workers
 **Plot Points:**
-- Daedalus demonstrating his genius with increasingly complex architectural problems
-- His obsessive perfectionism hiding deeper psychological needs
-- Sisyphus learning advanced techniques while being kept at arm's length
-- Workers' growing unease with the unnatural properties of their construction
-- First hints of the labyrinth's organic, learning qualities
-- Daedalus's occasional slips revealing his own imprisonment isn't voluntary
+- Workers reporting tools moving overnight to "better" positions
+- Passages that complete themselves while no one watches
+- Daedalus finding his blueprints modified in his own handwriting (but he didn't do it)
+- Stone masons quitting en masse after finding their names carved in walls
+- The Minotaur's improvements becoming more sophisticated
+- Sisyphus suggesting they're not building a prison but teaching architecture
+- Daedalus's breakdown: "I'm not the architect anymore—I'm the scribe"

 ## Chapter 8 - The Lieutenant's Method
-**Setting:** Palace corridors, guard barracks, surveillance points
+**Setting:** Palace at night, following Theron's investigation
-**Plot Summary:** Lieutenant Theron begins systematic investigation of the architects' activities.
+**Plot Summary:** Lieutenant Theron's investigation leads him dangerously close to truths that shouldn't be known.
-**Characters:** Lieutenant Theron, palace guards, informants, briefly Sisyphus and Daedalus
+**Characters:** Lieutenant Theron, Nikias, Alexios, terrified informant
 **Plot Points:**
-- Theron's methodical approach to intelligence gathering
-- His growing network of palace informants and surveillance
-- Documentation of small irregularities in the architects' behavior
-- His frustration with being excluded from the project's true nature
-- Professional rivalry with other palace officials who know more than he does
-- First direct observation of Sisyphus's unusual capabilities
+- Theron interrogating workers who've fled the construction site
+- Alexios's conflicted loyalty between duty and growing friendship with architects
+- Discovery of impossible stone samples that shouldn't exist
+- An informant's warning: "The King talks to it.
+It talks back."
+- Theron's first glimpse of King Minos entering the labyrinth at midnight
+- Nikias's advice: "Some investigations end with the investigator disappearing"
+- Decision to follow the King into the depths

 ## Chapter 9 - The Deeper Chambers
-**Setting:** Lower labyrinth levels, construction of feeding areas
-**Plot Summary:** Sisyphus discovers the true purpose of their work through evidence of tribute processing.
+**Setting:** Following the tribute procession into the labyrinth
+**Plot Summary:** The tribute feeding reveals the full horror as Sisyphus witnesses the system in action.
-**Characters:** Sisyphus, Daedalus, construction workers
+**Characters:** Sisyphus, Daedalus, Athenian tributes, guards, distant Minotaur
 **Plot Points:**
-- Discovery of chambers designed specifically for human occupancy and terror
-- Evidence of previous victims—scratched messages, bloodstains, personal effects
-- Sisyphus's growing horror at understanding what they're really building
+- Forced to watch as the 14 tributes are prepared for processing
+- The tributes' realization of their fate - some brave, some broken
+- Sisyphus recognizing one tribute resembles someone from his past life
-- Daedalus's matter-of-fact explanation of the "feeding schedule"
+- The mechanical efficiency of the feeding system Daedalus designed
-- Workers' superstitious fear of the deeper levels
+- Sound of the Minotaur's anticipation - almost... grateful?
-- First distant sounds that might be the Minotaur itself
+- Daedalus's observation: "It's learning to savor anticipation.
+We taught it that."
+- Sisyphus's first active sabotage - subtly altering a passage to give them a chance

 ## Chapter 10 - The Council's Doubt
 **Setting:** Council chambers, private palace meetings